kartik3777/CS315_project/README.md

 # Vehicle Management System with PostgreSQL

-This project is a robust Vehicle Management System designed and implemented using PostgreSQL.
+This project is a robust Vehicle Management System designed and implemented using **PostgreSQL**.
 It serves as a comprehensive backend solution for managing data related to vehicles, their owners, and service histories.
 The core focus of this project was to build a highly efficient, reliable, and scalable database through meticulous schema design, advanced normalization (up to BCNF), and strategic query optimization.

 ---

-## 📜 Problem Statement
+## Problem Statement

 In any automotive or fleet management business, handling vast amounts of interconnected data is a significant challenge.
 Information about vehicles (make, model, year, VIN), owners (names, addresses, contact details), and service records (maintenance type, date, cost) needs to be stored, managed, and retrieved efficiently.
 An unoptimized or poorly designed database can lead to: